NFLNBANHLMLBWNBAWorld CupTennis

 Zaria

-There may not be a worse trope in NXT today than the repeated interruption promo segment, yet the company keeps giving it weekly to the top women.
+There may not be a worse trope in NXT today than the repeated interruption promo segment, yet the company keeps giving it to the top women weekly.

-All that was truly necessary in this segment was Zaria speaking on her big moment last week.
+All that was truly necessary in this segment was for Zaria to speak about her big moment last week.
 She should have been allowed to gloat as long as she wanted.

-Instead, Kelani Jordan came out to supposedly give Zaria advice about what the future could hold for her, quickly turning the focus to her own complaints.
+Instead, Kelani Jordan came out to supposedly give Zaria advice on what the future might hold for her, quickly turning the focus back to her own complaints.

 Kendal Grey and Lola Vice focused entirely on Jordan rather than the champion, and the tag match set-up was so obvious that Vice was scripted to call out the trope.